LeRoi Phillips

 LeRoi Phillips was named head men's basketball coach at Dallas College Mountain View in 2005.

-Following the 2022-23 season, Phillips had a 284-216 overall record in 17 seasons with the Lions.
+Following the 2024-25 season, Phillips has a 315-251 overall record in 20 years with the Lions.

-Phillips directed the Lions to the National Junior College Athletic Association Division III National Championship in 2010-11.
+Phillips directed the Lions to the NJCAA Division III National Championship in 2010-11.
 Mountain View went 26-8 overall, beating Rochester Community & Technical College, 71-64, in the national championship game in Loch Sheldrake, New York.
 Phillips was named the Gary Cole Coach of the national tournament.
 Center Marcus Price was named the NJCAA Division III Tournament Most Valuable Player, while William Gary Talton made the NJCAA All-Tournament Team.
 Talton went on to play for the University of Illinois-Chicago before becoming the 16th pick in the 2013 NBA Development League, where he played with the Rio Grande Vipers.
 Talton was a First Team NJCAA Division III All-American in 2010-11.
 The Lions won the 2010-11 Metro Athletic Conference and NJCAA Region V titles for the second straight year.

 In 2022-23, the Lions went 18-13 overall, advancing to the NJCAA Division III South Central District semifinals for the second straight year.
 Mountain View won seven straight games to begin the season, including back-to-back wins over NJCAA Division II Arkansas-Cossatot and another at NJCAA Division I Western Oklahoma State.
 The Lions beat Dallas College Brookhaven in the South Central District quarterfinals before bowing out in the semifinals.
 Farai Mandhlazi earned First Team All-Dallas Athletic Conference honors.
 Terry Moss III was a DAC Second Team selection, while Justice Marmara earned Honorable Mention honors.